Chicago Police Department: William Hanhardt

 In October 2001, Deputy Superintendent William Hanhardt pled guilty to running a nationwide jewel-theft ring that over twenty years may have stolen five million dollars' worth of diamonds and other gems.
 He had served with the department for 33 years and was sentenced to twelve years in federal custody.

 Eddie C. Hicks

 In December 2001, Sergeant Eddie C. Hicks was indicted for operating a gang with other CPD officers.
 The group would raid drug houses, taking the contraband for resale.
 Hicks skipped a court appearance on June 9, 2003, and was placed on the FBI's most-wanted list.
 Hicks was arrested in Detroit on September 12, 2017, nearly 15 years after he fled on the eve of trial on federal drug conspiracy charges.
 Hicks, 68, has been the subject of an international manhunt since 2003, according to the FBI.
-He appeared in federal court in Detroit on Tuesday and was ordered held until he can be brought to Chicago to face the charges.
+In 2020 he was sentenced to 13 years in federal prison by U.S. District Judge Joan Humphrey Lefkow.